PriyalMahana/Slot-machine/README.md

 # How does this Game Works

-1. At beginning player has $100.
+1. The player deposits his money.
 2. The player places a bet.
 3. The slot machine spins and randomly generates symbols.
 4. If symbols match on selected lines, the player wins money based on symbol value.
-5. Continue playing until balance becoms zero or player quits.
+5. Continue playing until balance becomes zero or player quits.

 # I HOPE YOU ENJOYY!
 # THANKS FOR YOUR TIME!